 Poetry through Movement

-My butoh style combines performance with zen philosophy, and is a semantic approach to the use of slow motion movement.
+My butoh style combines performance with zen philosophy and is a semantic approach to the use of slow motion and organic movement.

 Slowing down to connect with our deeper layers and allow more awareness.

 Butoh is a form of dance theatre that evolved in Japan after the end of WWII.

 As a unique art form is known to "resist fixity" and be difficult to define.

 The technical approach can be described as a series of cues largely based on incorporating visualizations that directly affect the nervous system, producing qualities of movement that are then used to construct the form and expression of the dance.